twistezo/job-board/README.md

 ### Description

-Example of IT job board.
+Example of IT job board

 ### Features